 Make sure you give your Active Directory App the right access.
 Check if your Active Directory Application is added to your Azure subscription and has the role Contributor.

-Generating a management certificate for Azure Legacy Cloud
+Generating a management certificate

 The Azure management certificate is a certificate used to authenticate an agent, such as Cloud 66, to your Azure account.
 These certificates are uploaded to Azure Legacy Cloud and stored at the subscription level.